-Deferred inflows of resources decreased \$1,115,719.00 due to the effects of recognizing the College's portion of the components of the State's pension and OPEB obligations.
-For more information on deferred inflows of resources related to pensions and OPEB see Notes 12 and 13, respectively.
+Deferred outflows of resources increased by \$1.9 million, while deferred inflows of resources decreased by \$2.1 million.
+Both of these changes were the result of changes in actuarial valuations of the State's pension and OPEB plans.
+See Notes 12 and 13 for more information regarding the College's deferred outflows of resources and deferred inflows of resources related to pensions and OPEB, respectively.